mattolenik/hclq/README.md

 hclq outputs JSON for easy processing with other tools.

-Note: hclq should be considered alpha software at this time.
+Note: HCL2 support (as used in Terraform 0.12) is planned for this project.

 # Installation